michaelkerr0576/rellygudfutos_v2/README.md

 ### Upload Images

 The photos will be uploaded to an image CDN, in this case AWS S3 Bucket.
+Sharp will be used to resize the image so nothing exceeds 1080 pixels in length or height

-**Pros:**
+**Pros for CDN:**

 1. Performance - Better load time
 2. Optimize - Adjust compression quality, etc